 Study activities that are limited to remote interactions (online, phone, mail) may continue without disruption.

-Effective March 21, 2020, in-person study interactions must be discontinued until further notice, unless those in-person interactions will have a direct therapeutic benefit to the subjects and are essential for their health and safety.
-Because of the global pandemic, this directive applies to research conducted by OSU researchers at any site in the U.S. and abroad.
+Effective March 21, 2020, in-person study interactions were required to cease, unless those in-person interactions will have a direct therapeutic benefit to the subjects and are essential for their health and safety.
+Because of the global pandemic, this directive applies to research conducted by OSU researchers at any site in the U.S. or abroad.

 If in-person study activities are required for studies related to COVID-19 or for safety monitoring related to other life threatening conditions, contact the HRPP Office immediately to discuss feasibility.

-All other in-person interactions with study subjects are considered “non-critical” and should be cancelled until further notice.
+All other in-person interactions with study subjects are considered “non-critical” and are cancelled until resumption permission is received and any necessary study revisions are approved by the IRB.

 The Vice President for Research, in collaboration with the IRB Chair, will make any necessary determinations as to whether particular in-person study interactions are critical.